Conference Areas

 Race and Ethnicity

-• The intersections of race, ethnicity, popular culture and academia, including pedagogy
+• The intersections of race, ethnicity, popular culture and academia.

-• The intersections with and meanings of race and ethnicity in constructions of nation/nationalism, “postracial” culture, neoliberalism, globalization and capitalism”
+• The meaning(s) of race and ethnicity in constructions of nation/nationalism, “anti-woke” culture, neoliberalism, globalization and capitalism.

 Romance/Popular Romance Fiction